MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 We can use the `extension` option to write results to `$REFL_CODE/year/results/site/extension`.
 This is useful for generating solutions with different processing strategies.

--snr 88
+We use SNR files with extension `snr88`

 <code>gnssir_input cam2 -lat 2.9414362 -lon 9.9053138 -height 22.982 -h1 2 -h2 11 -frlist 1 101 201 -azlist 0 50 300 360 -e1 7 -e2 15 -extension 715_0360 -snr 88 </code>

 ### 5. Analyze data

-Once an appropriate input parameters were set, reflector heights can be estimated using the [gnssir](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.gnssir_cl.html#module-gnssrefl.gnssir_cl) command:
+Once an appropriate input parameters were set, reflector heights can be estimated using [gnssir](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.gnssir_cl.html#module-gnssrefl.gnssir_cl) command:

-Here, we process a single day, doy 1 of 2026, setting `plt` option to `True` and add `extension option:
+Here, we process a single day, doy 1 of 2026, setting `plt` option to `True` and add `extension` option:

 <code>gnssir cam2 2026 1 -plt T -extension 715_0360</code>

 <p align="center">
   <img src="../assets/cam2_gnssir0360_plot.png" alt="Periodogram against reflector height for elv 7-15" width="900">
   <br>
   <em>Figure 6.
 SNR data and corresponding periodograms for Galileo, GLONASS and GPS L1 frequencies (left to right).
-The dominant peaks around 5–7 m (change due to the tide) indicate consistent reflector height estimates across constellations.</em>
+The dominant peaks around 5-7 m (change due to the tide) indicate consistent reflector height estimates across constellations.</em>
 </p>

 The daily analysis output files are stored in <code>$REFL_CODE/2026/results/cam2/715_0360/</code>

 We did not apply any azimuth filter so far.
 As in Figure 6, some satellite tracks shows double peaks, are noisy or have nearly flat SNR.
-These signals originate from directions behind the antenna (0<az<50) and can be excluded by defining an azimuth mask in `gnssir_input` and reprocessing the data.
+These signals originate from directions behind the antenna (0°<az<50°) and can be excluded by defining an azimuth mask in `gnssir_input` and reprocessing the data.
 We now apply this azimuth mask by:

 <code>gnssir_input cam2 -lat 2.9414362 -lon 9.9053138 -height 22.982 -h1 2 -h2 11 -frlist 1 101 201 -azlist 200 360 -e1 7 -e2 15 -extension 715_200300 -snr 88 </code>